EasyJet first half improves as fleet decision nears

 Numis analyst Wyn Ellis said easyJet had shown "strong progress" and upgraded his 2012/13 profit target by 3 percent to 416 million pounds.
 Its shares, up 50 percent this year, rose 5.2 percent to an all-time high of 1197 pence by 0935 GMT, valuing the group at around 4.8 billion pounds.

-Airlines including British Airways owner IAG, Lufthansa and Air France-KLM are slashing jobs and shelving growth plans as they grapple with soaring jet fuel prices and a weak economy, leaving gaps that budget carriers like easyJet have been quick to exploit.
+Airlines including British Airways owner IAG (ICAG.L), Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA) are slashing jobs and shelving growth plans as they grapple with soaring jet fuel prices and a weak economy, leaving gaps that budget carriers like easyJet have been quick to exploit.

 Since McCall took over in 2010, easyJet has introduced flights between top business destinations, flexible tickets and allocated seating in an attempt to steal corporate customers.